Tasneemalabsi/data-structures-and-algorithms/python/stack_and_queue/README.md

 - pop()/dequeue() method: removes a node located at the top in a stack and at the front in the queue and returns the value in the removed node
 - is_empty() method : returns True if the stack or the queue is empty, otherwise returns false
 - peek() method : returns the value in the top of a stack and the rear of a queue
+- enqueue method in psuedo-queue challenge : adds a value to the queue using the push method in the stack instance
+- dequeue method in pseudo-queue challenge: removes the first value in the queue using push and pop methods from the stack instances
+- peek method in the psudo-queue challenge: used to test the enqueue method, linear time complexity, constant space complexity